NamasteIndia/themaphack/README.md

 3. Open `Nova Launcher` click `Start` allow permission for `Nova Launcher` to manage all files

-4. Makesure you have a latest mlbb from playstore and downloaded all data 100% then add `mlbb` to `Nova Launcher` by Selecting `Mobile Legends` then click **`Clone`**.
+4. Makesure you have installed latest mlbb from playstore and downloaded all data 100%.
+Then add `mlbb` to `Nova Launcher` by Selecting `Mobile Legends` then click **`Clone`**.
 At this stage you've successfully installed modmenu but **dont open mlbb** before finishing the step bellow or your account will be banned for sure!

 5. You must have a key to acces modmenu within `Nova Launcher`.
 Get a key [here](https://vimeo.com/1095182829/b14412f5f5) after you got a key, just Copy the key! and save that key in your android note app you will need that for login to modmenu.